ChenhaoZ99/ChenhaoZ99.github.io/index.md

 I'm fortunate to be advised by [Barnabás Póczos](https://www.cs.cmu.edu/~bapoczos/) and [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
 My research interests span theory and application sides of machine learning, including **representation learning theory** and **AI4Science**.
 In representation learning theory, I'm interested in finding good features that are interpretable.
-Currently, I'm working on limitations of LLMs and how meta learning can helps Transformer.
+Currently, I'm working on limitations of LLMs and how meta learning can help Transformer overcome systematic limitations.
 In AI4Science, I mainly work on AI for molecule generation and optimizations using generative models.

 I received my Bachelor's degree in computer science and mathematical science (double major) from the University of Michigan,